efimlosev/playground-docker/README.md

+# date: 09/18/2022 Update
+I made a  functional kubernetes deployment, that reside in k8S folder.

 # The New Project here
 I will use this project as a playground to develop skills needed to find a new job